danielgruethling/Archipelago/worlds/little_witch_nobeta/docs/en_Little Witch Nobeta.md

 ## What items and locations get shuffled?

-All types of magics, bag upgrades, buff-, healing items, the starting arcane magic and boss souls can be shuffled, and all locations in the game which could contain any of those items may have their contents changed.
+All types of magics, bag upgrades, buff-, healing items, lore items, the starting arcane and wind magic and boss souls can be shuffled, and all locations in the game which could contain any of those items may have their contents changed.

 ## Which items can be in another player's world?